-Add enough Hot Water to this shino to make it slightly thick like mud and stir.
+1) Add enough Hot Water to this shino to make it slightly thick like mud and stir.
 (You're melting the soda ash).
-Keep stirring and let cool naturally overnight with a lid on it to allow most of the soda ash in the shino formula to melt.
+Keep stirring.
+Let cool naturally overnight with a lid on it to allow most of the soda ash in the shino formula to melt.

-Then, add a bit of room temperature water and mix well and check it with a Hydrometer.
+2) Then, add a bit of room temperature water and mix well and check it with a Hydrometer.
 This Shino works best if it's water content is at 40-42 on a hydrometer.
 Keep adding a bit of water and mix and measure it with the hydrometer until you get it to a 42 on the hydrometer scale.
 Once your shino is mixed you don't need to do this part again.
 Just stir it before you dip.
 So far, our first batch of Leopard Spot Shino has worked great for over a year.
 Be sure to keep it covered with a lid when you're not using it.

 If your pottery is bisque-fired to cone 08: Dip for a medium count of 6.

 Cover your work that's been glazed with shino with a plastic sheet to slow down the Soda Ash from coming to the surface.
 Uncover the pots when you're ready to load and start the kiln.
 We've had pots glazed with shino that have sat under a plastic sheet for weeks before loading a kiln and the work has fabulous spots on it.